Clover1218/CPlayer/README.md

 # CPlayer
 A backup of my homework
+Detailed description is in main.cpp